Teoroo-CMC/CCS/README.md

 * **Thijs Smolders**

 ## Funding
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 957189, and the Swedish National Strategic e-Science programme eSSENCE.
+The project is part of BATTERY 2030+, the large-scale European research initiative for inventing the sustainable batteries of the future.

 ## License
 This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.